 This contribution introduces a new use case for supporting IoT device calibration via IoT service layer platform.

+Update section number (target to the Enterprise Use Cases)

+A group calibration use case will be prepared as a separate use case No action required in TP #53

+Add a paragraph describing an example for CO2 sensors

 -----------------------Start of change 1-------------------------------------------

-7.2 Use case #x – IoT device calibration
+6.x.
+Use case #x – IoT device calibration

-7.2.1 Description
+6.x.1 Description

 IoT sensors measure physical value and convert the measurement to a digital value.
 For example, a temperature sensor measures the temperature of a place where it locates.
 Ideally, the same type of sensors manufactured by the same manufacturer should measure the same value if deployed at the same place.
 However, depending on the characteristics of the sensor device, the measured value may be different.
 Also, there is a case that a sensor does not have a proper zero reference value, which generates a wrong measurement value.

 The sensor’s range may shift due to the same conditions just noted, or perhaps the operating range of the process has changed.
 For example, a process may currently operate in the range of 0 to 200 Celsus, but changes in operation will require it to run in the range of 0 to 500 Celsus.

+In the case of CO2 sensors, it is essential to know in which domain the sensors measure the percentage of carbon dioxide.
+Based on such information, the range, accuracy, or precision can be decided to recommend the proper carbon dioxide.
+For example, indoor and outdoor air has between 400ppm and 2,000ppm CO2 by volume.
+This means that for measuring a smart home's indoor air quality, a CO2 sensor requires different calibration equations to apply.

 Therefore, each sensor needs to be calibrated before deployment or adjustments for the measured value should be applied.

 In order to support calibration, the sensors typically have a separate circuit and memory space internally.
 For example, the sensors should support a logic to perform calibration and space to store equations for calibration.
 These resources increase the price of sensors and make it challenging to build a small and cheap sensor.